clarkphp/presos/php-compat-toolkit/README.md

 ```

 - A list of deprecated or removed PHP Extensions your application uses is in `raw-ext-findings.txt`
-  and looks like this, showing the extension and the number of occurrences of that finding:
+  and looks something like this, showing the extension and the number of occurrences of that finding:

 ```
  Extension 'ereg' is deprecated since PHP 5.3 and removed since PHP 7.0; Use pcre instead 23